 The word working is repeated here to emphasize God's activity in Paul that enables him to do what he does.
-If your language does not use repetition in this way, you can just use the word once and provide emphasis in another way.
-Alternate translation: "his constant working in me" or "how he greatly enables me" (See: Doublet)
+If your language does not use repetition in this way, you can just use the word once and according to his working that is working (ULT)

-29 For this also I labor, striving according to his working that is working in me in power.
-1:2^[1]
+For this also I labor, striving according to his working that is working in me in power.

-29 I work hard in all that I do in order to accomplish that goal. {I can do this} because the Messiah is powerfully enabling me to do it.
+I work hard in all that I do in order to accomplish that goal. {I can do this} because the Messiah is powerfully enabling me to do it.